Traditional Okinawan Karate

 Classes are designed to build skill progressively.
 Beginners are introduced step by step.
 Returning martial artists receive correction, detail, and deeper study appropriate to their experience.

-Sean Schroeder is the owner and director of CoVA Karate, the public-facing DBA of Cova Kai Karate.
-He began martial arts training as a child and teaches Okinawan Shorin-ryu karate, kata, kobudo, body awareness, practical application, and long-term movement development for adults and serious teens.
+I am Sean Schroeder, owner and director of CoVA Karate, the public-facing name of Cova Kai Karate LLC.
+I began martial arts training as a child in the early 1970s, studying Okinawan Shorin-ryu karate, kata, and kobudo.

 Learn more about Sean Schroeder and the CoVA Karate instructors.